iamNoah1/KubeFuse/README.md

 - Patch Kubernetes resources with dot-paths, e.g. `spec.replicas=2`
 - TTL-based rollback (the CLI waits and reverts the change)
 - Audit annotations for reason and TTL
-- Dry-run mode for previewing changes
+- Dry-run mode for previewing apply/rollback patches
 - Resource-aware shell completion

 ## Install